 The Yale Journal of Biology and Medicine (YJBM) provides an educational opportunity for students in medicine, public health, nursing, and the biological sciences to gain experience in all aspects of academic publishing.
-The Journal publishes open-access issues four times a year through PubMed Central and receives manuscripts on a wide variety of topics in basic and clinical sciences from authors around the world.
+The YJBM is peer-reviewed and publishes open-access issues four times a year through PubMed Central.
+It receives manuscripts on a wide variety of topics in basic and clinical sciences from authors around the world.
 Students review and select articles for publication and have the opportunity to review books, create podcast episodes, and write articles showcasing research and clinical experiences from Yale and abroad.
 The editorial board meets monthly, and editorial leadership is elected each year from the student board.
+The YJBM has an impact factor of 3.549 (2019).
 Jeffrey Bender, faculty adviser.
-Website, http://medicine.yale. edu/yjbm.
+Website, https://medicine.yale.edu/yjbm.